onaio/gisida-react/docs/features/menu-legend-links.md

 ```
 #### Sub-Sector level spec
-The `parentCategory` is used to identify the sub-sector based on what sector the sub-sector is tied too.
+The `parent category` is used to identify the sub-sector based on parent sector/sub-sector.
+The parent category should be appended before sector/sub-sector key inside hyperlink property.
 This helps when we have same sub-sector names in different sectors.

+BRCis II is the parent in this case
 ```
-"Output Indicators": {
+"BRCiS II Output Indicators": {
         "link": "https://gisida.com",
-        "parentCategory": "BRCiS II",
         "description": "desc"
       }
 ```